broussardjojo/labrynth/Maze/Readme.md

 # Components and Roadmap

-The server side of Maze.com will use a `LoginManager` that authenticates TCP clients, creates associated `APIPlayer` instances via a remote proxy pattern, and assigns them to a game.
+The server side of Maze.com will use a `Server` that authenticates TCP clients, creates associated `APIPlayer` instances via the `RemotePlayer` proxy, and assigns them to a game.
+Clients will connect using a `Client` component, which performs the handshake (sending a name), and then responds to all incoming JSON using a `DispatchingReceiver`.

 When enough players have joined, the manager gives the players to a `Referee`, which then runs the game, and reports the winners and cheaters to the `LoginManager`.